RishiMSF/dhis2Reports/README.md

 6. complete translations

 #Known bugs
 1. logout problem , to be fixed by checking dropdowns are not empty, if so go to login page.
+Or regulary send a system/ping .
 2. Copy link with view Anchor included.